Skip to content

 74

-iOS app outperforms core-js in 6 of 7 categories, with a stronger composite score (74 vs 72). core-js leads in no categories.
+iOS app outperforms core-js in 6 of 7 categories, with a stronger composite score (74 vs 72). core-js leads in accessibility.

 When to choose core-js